-The simple answer to this is, yes, you can become lactose intolerant as you age.
+The simple answer to this common question is, yes, you can become lactose intolerant as you age.
 We are all born with an enzyme called lactase, which is needed to break down the sugar (lactose) found in milk.
-The amount of lactase we produce decreases as we age and for some adults, they end up not making enough lactase and become lactose intolerant.
+The amount of lactase we produce decreases as we age.
+Some adults do not make enough lactase as they get older and become lactose intolerant.

 Lactose intolerance can cause digestive discomfort such as gas, bloating, and cramping.
 It’s important to understand that lactose intolerance is not a milk allergy.
-You can still enjoy dairy and not miss out on the health benefits of dairy like calcium, vitamin D and protein that our bodies need, especially as we age.
+You can still enjoy dairy and all the delicious dairy foods like ice cream, whipped cream, chocolate milk, and more.
+Most importantly, you can reap the health benefits of dairy like calcium, vitamin D, and protein that our bodies need, especially as we age.

 My patients are always very happy to learn they can add dairy back into their diet because there are many lactose-free and low-lactose dairy foods available.
 For example, naturally aged cheeses like Cheddar, Monterrey jack, Swiss, and provolone are lactose-free and easy to digest.
 I always tell my patients that any cheese you can slice is a safe bet.